rackerlabs/docs-developer-blog/_posts/2018-08-29-applications-monitoring-creating-a-smoother-financial-close.md

 and if issues are identified, an email notification is sent to the assigned Rackspace Support team.
 The issue is given a critical ticket status and automatically queued in the Rackpsace’s ticketing system.
-That ticket references a knowledge base article that contains the SOP for troubleshooting and resolves the issue.
+That ticket references a knowledge base article that contains the SOP for troubleshooting and resolving the issue.
 Thus, issues are proactively identified and resolved on time by our 24/7/365 **Fanatical Support**&reg; teams.